Jere Karalahti

 Jere Juhani Karalahti (born 25 March 1975) is a Finnish former professional ice hockey defenceman.
 He was drafted by the Los Angeles Kings as their sixth-round pick in the 1993 NHL Entry Draft and played a total of 166 games in the NHL.
-Karalahti won the 1998 Liiga championship in his native Finland, he is a three-time silver medalist at World Championships and also won one bronze with the Finnish national team.
+Karalahti won the 1998 Liiga championship in his native Finland.
+He is a three-time silver medalist at World Championships and also won one bronze with the Finnish national team.
 His playing career included stints in Finland, the US, Germany, Belarus and Sweden.

-Playing career
+Ice Hockey career

 Early career in Finland

-Karalahti played in the 1989 Quebec International Pee-Wee Hockey Tournament with youth ice hockey team from Helsinki.
+In his younger years, Karalahti played in the 1989 Quebec International Pee-Wee Hockey Tournament with youth ice hockey team from Helsinki.

 Karalahti played his first major ice hockey games for HIFK during the 1993–94 SM-liiga season.
 Karalahti was soon seen as a good physical defenceman and he began to have more ice time season by season.
-Karalahti's best SM-liiga moment came in 1998 when HIFK won the SM-liiga championship over Ilves.
-Karalahti played a good season, posting a career high in points (30pts).
-Karalahti improved his record by three points in the following season and was offered a contract by the NHL club the Los Angeles Kings.
+Karalahti's best SM-liiga moment came in 1998 when HIFK won the SM-liiga Championship over Ilves.
+Karalahti played a good season, posting a career high in points (30 points scored).
+Karalahti improved his record by three points in the following season and was offered a contract by a NHL club known as the Los Angeles Kings.

 NHL

-Karalahti moved to North America in 1999 after difficulties with his visa, playing the rest of the season for the LA Kings.
-After a good first season, Karalahti's time on ice was reduced and he eventually requested a trade to the Nashville Predators, which he got in 2001.
+Karalahti moved to North America in 1999 after difficulties with his visa, playing the rest of the season for the Los Angeles Kings.
+After a good first season, Karalahti's time on the ice was reduced and he eventually requested a trade to the Nashville Predators, which he got in 2001.
 In the summer of 2002 Karalahti was suspended for six months by the NHL for a drug violation, and he returned to Finland.